 That’s why you need to build your applications on top of a database you can trust.
 One that’s built by a team that lives and breathes security and works hard to help you protect one of your most valuable assets: your data.

-Check out the white paper below to learn more about how DataStax keeps your data secure—even as technologies change and business needs shift.
+Check out this white paper to learn more about how DataStax keeps your data secure—even as technologies change and business needs a shift.